How can you set up your household budget?

-A household budget or personal budget is essentially a table listing your income against your expenses
+A household budget or personal budget is a table that lists your income against your expenses.

 Even if you have never heard of a household budget or even a budget before, money management plans are used much more commonly than you may think.
 For instance, did you know that governments of nations set up national budgets structuring their spending?
 Just like companies that need to plan to manage their financial performance, it is important to take some time to draw up a personal budget for yourself and your household.
 This is a convenient and easy way of monitoring where you spend your money, to see where your income goes and which expenses you have.
 By doing so you will also be able to figure out how much money you can potentially save and invest.

-The best way to get started is to sit down and to give yourself some time to think about all the ways you are generating income and all the things that cost you money - these are your expenses, or in other words, your assets being used up as liabilities.
+The best way to get started is to sit down and to give yourself some time to think about all the ways you are generating income and all the things that cost you money - or in other words, your assets and liabilities.
 Make two columns and write two lists.
 Or just simply copy the lists below.
 There are also lots of free spreadsheets available online which you can adjust to your budget needs.
 As there is no right and wrong in setting up such a list, feel free to adapt it to your own needs.

 Salaries and wages you get regularly and reliably from working

 Bonuses you receive at work